German invasion of Denmark (1940): Amalienborg and capitulation

-When the German infantry arrived at Amalienborg, they were met with determined opposition from the on-duty company of the King's Royal Guard, which repulsed the initial attack but suffered three wounded.
-The fighting intensified as reinforcements hastily arrived from Rosenborg Barracks equipped with multiple Madsen machine gun.
-The German advance was stopped dead, as intense street fighting ensued around Amalienborg.
+Upon their arrival at Amalienborg, the 198th infantry battalion encountered fierce resistance from the on-duty company of the King's Royal Guard.
+The initial attack was repulsed, resulting in three wounded Guardsmen and four wounded Germans.
+The situation then escalated as Danish reinforcements arrived from Rosenborg Barracks, bringing with them multiple Madsen machine guns.
+The subsequent street fighting around Amalienborg was intense, with particularly ferocious clashes in Bredgade, that ultimately brought the German advance to a complete halt.

 The dogged resistance of the Royal Guard gave King Christian X and his ministers time to confer with the Danish commander-in-chief General Prior.
 During the discussions, several formations of Heinkel He 111 and Dornier Do 17 bombers from Kampfgeschwader 4 roared over the city dropping OPROP! leaflets.
 Faced with the explicit threat of Luftwaffe bombing Copenhagen's civilian population, all but General Prior favoured surrender.
 The argument for surrender was that Denmark's military position was untenable.
 Its land and population were too small to hold out against Germany for any sustained period, and its flat terrain would be easily overrun by German panzers.
 (Jutland (Jylland), for instance, was wide open to a panzer attack from Schleswig-Holstein to the south.)
 Unlike Norway, Denmark had no mountain ranges where a drawn-out resistance could be mounted.
 On the other hand, Denmark had significant water obstacles between the panzers and the capital city, Copenhagen (København), a long coastline, and a significant navy that could expect help from Great Britain and France.
-A third option, the government going into exile as the Czechoslovakian government had done, was not chosen.
+A third option, the government going into exile as the Czechoslovak government had done, was not chosen, in part because the King and the Crown Prince profoundly refused to leave the Crown Princess behind as she was in the ninth month of pregnancy and therefore immobile.
 The Danish government ordered a ceasefire at 06:00, and formally capitulated at 08:34 in exchange for retaining political independence in domestic matters.

-The order of standing down and the disarmament of the Royal Guard, infuriated the Guardsmen, who was still confident that they could expel the Germans from the capital.
-It culminated in an uproar, where the Guardsmen attempted to rearm themselves.
-It was only because the officers argued that even if they succeeded in expelling the initial Germans troops from the capital, further overwhelming forces would arrive, that the Guardsmen abandoned the attempt.
+The decision to stand down and disarm the Royal Guard caused great frustration among the Guardsmen, who firmly believed that they could successfully expel the Germans from the capital.
+This frustration boiled over into an uproar, during which the Guardsmen attempted to rearm themselves to launch a direct assault on Kastellet, where the Germans had positioned their temporary headquarters.
+However, the officers argued that even if the Guardsmen were able to drive out the initial German troops, more overwhelming forces would inevitably arrive soon after.
+As a result of these discussions, the Guardsmen eventually abandoned their efforts to resist the Germans.